 The UX must be responsive to different devices with varying screen sizes.
 Plus, your website must load fast.
 For myself, I despise waiting for a web page to load.

 There are many factors that a web page to load slow, but I won’t get into that now.
-I will cover this in Chapter 3, Technical SEO Strategies.
+I will cover this more in detail when I discuss Technical SEO Strategies.

 This is obvious for most, targeted keywords.
 This may simplistic, but I can assure you, it is not.